 Inside the Upper Antelope Canyon, it is wider at the bottom than the top and this how that “Wow Factor” is achieved.
 The sun’s rays come down through the canyon, catching on the various folds and formations in the sandstone, creating those wonderful effects.
 Are the colours as vivid with the naked eye as those you see on photographs?
 No, the eye struggles in the low light, but the camera compensates for this by capturing more of the available light.
 But it is still awesome, a real magical grotto!

-These photos were all taken on a Samsung Galaxy 9+.
+These photos of Antelope Canyon were all taken on a Samsung Galaxy 9+.
 The guide advised us to set the white balance to about 6500K.
 I have compressed the photos in order to post them here, but have not changed them in any other way.

 This is one of my favourite photos from inside Upper Antelope Canyon.
 Our guide showed us how to position the camera and catch the light on the walls of the canyon to create this heart effect.

 The purple hues on the wall of the canyon and the way the light catches on the rock are amazing.